NXlSChrona/Project-Heal/README.md

 # Basic Information On What The Extension Does

-This is the basic run-down on how the extension works it uses cookies to communicate various pieces of informations about the current ship and then act on that information.
+This is the basic run-down on how the extension works it uses cookies to communicate various pieces of informations about the current ship and then act on that information. future versions will probably have a better form of communication and make this feature obsolete